-The European Commission recently launched ALLURES, the world’s largest database dedicated to the ultimate goal of replacing the use of animals for medical research.
+The European Commission launched ALURES, the world’s largest database dedicated to the ultimate goal of replacing the use of animals for medical research.
+ALURES consists of the Statistical EU Database and the Non-Technical Summary EU Database.
+Data is submitted to the European Commission annually by Member States.

-Section 1 of ALLURES lists the animal numbers used in research, their species and origin.
+Section 1 of ALURES lists the animal numbers used in research, their species and origin.

 Section 2 lists all uses of animals, both first and subsequent procedures.